dotlang/language/doc/RFE.md

 3. You can define bindings and types inside bindings (functions) This is too complicated!
 We can almost define everything everywhere.

-? - Evaluate effects of adding `anything` to the language and removing generics.
+N - Evaluate effects of adding `anything` to the language and removing generics.
 How does it affect struct, function, types, module system, import, namespaces?
 1. Import inside a function
 2. Define type inside a struct